 Unsupervised learning techniques have been proposed in the field of network anomaly detection but have not been well researched in host-based systems.
 In this paper, we present a representation for a system call sequence using the spatial relationships between the motifs (subsequences) occurring in the sequence.
 Utilizing this representation, we propose a novel way to represent system call sequences (called sequence space), which can eventually be used to determine anomalies.
-Our system, called MORPHEUS (Motif Oriented Representations to Purge Hostile Events from Unlabeled Sequences), is an anomaly detector itself.
-It refines data to train other anomaly detection systems.
+Our system called MORPHEUS (Motif Oriented Representations to Purge Hostile Events from Unlabeled Sequences), an anomaly detector itself, can refine data which can then be used to train other anomaly detection systems.